JakobJuergens/Outlier_Detection_FDA/README.md

-# Outlier Detection in Functional Data using functional depth measures
+# Outlier Detection in Sensor Data using Functional Depth Measures

 This is the final project of the OSE data science course (summer semester 2021) by Jakob R. Jürgens.